QTBOMER/SupportStart/README.md

 - Add step visuals: `visuals.py`
 - Real ITSM submission: replace the simulated submit in `app.py` with your platform's API (e.g., ServiceNow Table API) — the ticket dict maps directly.
+## License

+Copyright © 2026 Quinton Bomer.

+Current versions of this project are licensed under the GNU Affero General Public License v3.0.

+Versions published before July 9, 2026 may remain available under the license terms that applied when they were released.